Journal of Universal Computer Science

-The Journal of Universal Computer Science (J.UCS) is a monthly peer-reviewed open-access scientific journal covering all aspects of computer science.
+The Journal of Universal Computer Science is a monthly peer-reviewed open-access scientific journal covering all aspects of computer science.

 History

 The journal was established in 1994 and is published by the J.UCS Consortium, formed by nine research organisations.
 The editors-in-chief are Muhammad Tanvir Afzal (Capital University of Science & Technology), Wolf-Tilo Balke (Leibniz University Hannover), Christian Gütl (Graz University of Technology), Rocael Hernández Rizzardini (Galileo University), Matthias Jarke (RWTH Aachen University), Stefanie Lindstaedt (Graz University of Technology), Peter Serdyukov (National University), and Klaus Tochtermann (Graz University of Technology).

 Abstracting and indexing

 The journal is abstracted and indexed in Current Contents/Engineering, Computing & Technology, Science Citation Index Expanded, and Scopus.
 According to the Journal Citation Reports, the journal has a 2017 impact factor of 1.066.